 Our MA Creative Writing programme offers an annual one-day Creative Industries symposium, which is open to all and offers you the opportunity to meet professionals in the field.

 These opportunities, along with the one-to-one sessions offered by the Careers and Employability Service, support students to ensure that they are in the best possible position when they start to apply for jobs.

 You can find the Careers and Employability service on Park Place.

-The careers adviser for the School is Kirsty Osman.
-Once you become a student, you can book an appointment with Kirsty through your Careers Account.
+The careers adviser for the School is Claire Hudson.
+Once you become a student, you can book an appointment with Claire through your Careers Account.

 You can also access a range of interactive learning resources via Your Career Journey online.